10 tips for improving spatial skills in children and teens

 U-shaped building plan from a bird’s eye view map (Liben and Downs

 Wondering how to begin?
-For young children, a good resource is the book, As the Crow Flies: A First Book of Maps .
+For young children, a good resource is the book, As the Crow Flies (Rise and Shine) .
 It helps children think about seeing the world from a bird's eye view.
 For children in primary school, another helpful book is

 I haven't seen any controlled